Motorsport in the United Kingdom

 7 time Formula One World Champion Lewis Hamilton driving for McLaren at the 2008 British Grand Prix at Silverstone Circuit.

-Motorsport is a popular sport in the United Kingdom (possibly the second in popularity in the country, after the football).
+Motorsport is a popular sport in the United Kingdom (possibly the second in popularity in the country, after football).
 The United Kingdom is a key player in the world of motorsport, hosting rounds of Formula One and MotoGP amongst others.
 It is also the home of many of the current teams in Formula One, such as McLaren, Williams, Aston Martin, Red Bull Racing, Mercedes, Alpine and Haas.
 There is also a range of popular national series held, such as the British Touring Car Championship and the British GT Championship amongst others.
 Motorsport UK is the official governing body of motorsport in the United Kingdom.

 Formula One

-Formula One driver Lando Norris winning the 2024 Dutch Grand Prix at Zandvoort for McLaren.
+2025 Formula One World Champion Lando Norris winning the 2024 Dutch Grand Prix at Zandvoort for McLaren.